-(NS) Natural and Life Sciences

-AT - Athletic Training
+(NS) Natural and Life Sciences AT - Athletic Training

-AT 144 Introduction to Athletic Training I
+Introduction to Athletic Training I

 This entry-level course introduces athletic training students to the profession of athletic training.
-This course is designed as a laboratory for students to explore different policies and procedures, the use of equipment and supplies, medical terminology, and basic care and prevention of injuries.
-In addition students will be required to obtain observation hours.
+The course provides opportunities to learn about professionalism, equipment and supplies, basic care and prevention of injuries, taping and wrapping techniques, as well as exploring basic medical terminology.
+In addition, students will be required to obtain observation hours.
 Enrollment is reserved for athletic training majors or permission from instructor.
-1:0:1
+1:0:1.

-AT 145 Introduction to Athletic Training II
+Introduction to Athletic Training II Prerequisite: AT 144

-This course is designed to allow the student to practice taping and wrapping techniques, demonstrate the applications of cryotherapy and thermotherapy, practice care and prevention of injuries, wound care, and emergency procedures.
-In addition students will be required to obtain observation hours.
-1:0:1
+The course is designed to allow the student to continue practicing taping and wrapping, basic cryotherapy and thermotherapy techniques, wound care, and emergency procedures.
+In addition, students will be required to obtain observation hours.
+1:0:1.

-AT 231 First Aid and Emergency Procedures
+First Aid and Emergency Procedures

-The theory and practice of first aid and cardiopulmonary resuscitation skills.
-Emphasis on life saving emergency skills, accident prevention, first aid, AED training, and transportation of the sick and injured.
-A standard first aid and professional rescuer certificate will be awarded to those who qualify.
-3:0:3
+The practice of first aid and cardiopulmonary resuscitation skills.
+Emphasis will be on life saving emergency skills, accident prevention, first aid, AED training, and transportation of the sick and injured.
+A standard first aid and emergency cardiac care certification will be awarded to those who qualify.
+3:0:3.

-AT 236 Kinesiology
+Kinesiology

-PREREQUISITES: BI 212
+PREREQUISITE: BI 212

-A course that studies the principles and concepts of human movement, normal anatomical structures, directional terms and cardinal planes, functional classification of joints, biomechanics, and range of motion including active, passive, and resisted movements to all major joints in the body.
-Finally, the course demonstrates the use of palpation techniques and measurement of manual muscle testing.
-3:0:3
+A course that studies the principles and concepts of human movement, normal anatomical structures, directional terms and cardinal planes, functional classification of joints, biomechanics, and range of motion; including active, passive, and resisted movements to all major joints in the body.
+3:0:3.